pgm-dirkbouckaert/ci4-boilerplate/README.md

 - Run `composer install`.
 - Run `npm install`.
+- Run `npm run sass:build`.
 - Serve your app using e.g. Xammp and create a database
   (that corresponds to the settings in `.env`).
 - Run `php spark shield:setup`.
 - Run `php spark migrate`.
+- Visit your app at `http::/localhost/ci4-boilerplate`.
+- You can run `npm start`to start a local development server with hot reloading.
+- Bootstrap can be customized in `scss/bootstrap.scss`.

 ## What is CodeIgniter?